Skip to code content (skip section selection)

 (2) Assignment of numbers.

-(a) It shall be the duty of the Department of Planning and Development to inform any party applying therefor of the number or numbers belonging to or embraced within the limits of any lot or property as provided in this subchapter.
+(a) It shall be the duty of the Department of Planning, Land Use, and Neighborhoods to inform any party applying therefor of the number or numbers belonging to or embraced within the limits of any lot or property as provided in this subchapter.

-(b) In case of conflict as to the proper number to be assigned to any building, the Department of Planning and Development shall determine the number of such building.
+(b) In case of conflict as to the proper number to be assigned to any building, the Department of Planning, Land Use, and Neighborhoods shall determine the number of such building.

-(3) Whenever any house, building or structure shall be erected or located in the town after the establishment of the uniform system of numbering provided for herein has been completed, in order to preserve the continuity and uniformity of numbers of the houses, buildings, and structures, it shall be the duty of the owner to procure the correct number or numbers as designated by the Department of Planning and Development for the number or numbers so assigned upon the building as provided by this chapter.
+(3) Whenever any house, building or structure shall be erected or located in the town after the establishment of the uniform system of numbering provided for herein has been completed, in order to preserve the continuity and uniformity of numbers of the houses, buildings, and structures, it shall be the duty of the owner to procure the correct number or numbers as designated by the Department of Planning, Land Use, and Neighborhoods for the number or numbers so assigned upon the building as provided by this chapter.

-(a) No building permit shall be issued for any house, building, or structure until the owner has procured from the Department of Planning and Development the official number of the premises.
+(a) No building permit shall be issued for any house, building, or structure until the owner has procured from the Department of Planning, Land Use, and Neighborhoods the official number of the premises.

 (b) Final approval of any structure erected, repaired, altered, or modified after the effective date of this chapter shall be withheld by the Town Building Official, until permanent and proper numbers have been affixed to the structure.